drand/drand/DESIGN.md

 After the DKG has been running correctly, the threshold BLS signature protocol is started by the initiator automatically at a fixed interval.

+# Specifications

+## Network

+- Each protobuf encoded message is prepended by its size readable as a uint16
+- Each incoming connection must provide its public identity as a first message